kgb1001001/cloudadoptionpatterns/Cloud-Adoption/README.md

 + [Cloud Centric Design](Cloud-Centric-Design.md) should be the starting point for new greenfield projects.
 + [Implement Monolith First](Implement-Monolith-First.md) is the right approach for many, perhaps most, new projects rather than going directly to microservices.
 + [Lift and Shift](Lift-and-Shift.md) is the way to quickly move applications onto VM's in the cloud with minimal changes.
 It's a good way to start a cloud journey, but it shouldn't be the end of the journey.
++ [Hybrid Cloud Model](Hybrid-Cloud-Model.md) is something that teams should consider when applying any of the above patterns, as it enables teams to choose the right environment for any application.
 + [Containerize The Monolith](Containerize-The-Monolith.md) is another option for getting started in the Cloud that sets you up for later refactoring.
 It's a good "half-step" onto the road toward Cloud Native.
 + [Cloud Refactoring](Cloud-Refactoring.md) is where you begin for existing applications that need to take advantage of Cloud capabilities.
 + [Look for Hairline Cracks](Look-For-Hairline-Cracks.md) is the first step in the Cloud Refactoring process of a monolith.